-Action: Improve the quality of facilities Technology Park Increasing the relevance of Technology Park and better integrate with Adelaide's other innovation precincts (including Lot Fourteen and the Tonsley Innovation Precinct) and the surrounding defence assets (including the Edinburgh Defence Precinct and Techport) could also be achieved by improving the quality of the facilities at offerings available at Innovation House and Endeavour House.
+Actions improve the quality of facilities Technology Park increasing the relevance of Technology Park and better Integrate with Adelaide's other Innovation precincts (including Lot Fourteen and the Tonsley Innovation Precinct) and the surrounding defence assets (including the Edinburgh Defence Precinct and Techport) could also be achieved by Improving the quality of the facilities at offerings available at Innovation House and Endeavour House.

-More needs to be done to make Innovation House a more flexible and responsive asset.
+More needs to be done to make innovation House a more flexible and responsive asset.
 This includes:

-- offer shorter lease terms to allow business to 'bump-in' and '-out' on a project basis - offer a suite of work-space alternatives ranging from small and private, through to large, open and collaborative spaces - improve the quality of shared services available at the site to support a temporary workforce, as well as encourage collaborative environment.
+- offer shorter lease terms to allow business to 'bump-in' and '-out' on a project basis - offer a suite of work-space alternatives ranging from small and private, through to large, open and collaborative spaces - Improve the quality of shared services available at the site to support a temporary workforce, as well as encourage collaborative environment.

 Greater investment is also required to improve the overall amenity of the buildings.
 While Innovation and Endeavour Houses have evolved over the decades, undergoing several renovations and expansions.
-The buildings are now almost 30 years old.
-Improvements to the buildings' digital, telecommunications, electrical, and heating and cooling infrastructure are required to bring it up to contemporary standards, make it an attractive location to workers, and to strengthen its general competitiveness as a place to conduct business.
+The buildings' digital, telecommunications, electrical, and heating and cooling infrastructure are required to bring it up to contemporary standards, make it an attractive location to workers, and to strengthen its general competitiveness as a place to conduct business.